kenany/nwitch/README.md

   write plugins for nwitch. nwitch's open plugin ecosystem makes it the most powerful chat moderation bot around.

+Currently, nwitch is in early development.
+There are no guarantees that anything is working at any particular point in time.

 ## Download

 You can download nwitch with [git](http://git-scm.com/).
 Remember that you need